-Will's professional career began in 1998, producing radio broadcast content for Human Life International.
+Will's professional career began in 1998, producing content for radio broadcast at Human Life International.
 In 2003 he accepted the position of Chief Recording and Mastering Engineer for National Media Services' "Upper Room Studios," a position he held until April 2019.
-In 2005, Joltin' Jim McCoy hired Will to consult on a new studio design and build.
+In 2005, Joltin' Jim McCoy (Patsy Cline's first guitar player,) hired Will to consult on a new studio design and build.
 That evolved into a friendship as well as a "moonlighting" position in Jim's brand new studio (Troubadour Records,) which lasted until Jim's passing in 2016.
 Will considers Jim to be a major contributor to, and inspiration for his own career path.
-Jim is sorely missed.
-In the spring of 2019, Will left National Media Services to pursue his lifelong dream of owning and operating a music production facility.
+In the spring of 2019, Will left National Media Services to pursue his lifelong dream of owning and operating his own music production facility.
 Métier Mastering was born.

 Will's professional experiences include; recording and mixing full score music productions, completing detailed audio restorations, executing audio and video reformatting, capturing narration and voice for broadcast and performing world class mastering for commercial release albums.
 Will designed and configured several production facilities during his career including the studios of; Troubadour Records, Human Life International, The Upper Room Studios, and the brand new Métier Mastering and recording studio.

 Will's knowledge and experience of recording and mastering is only exceeded by his love of the business.
 Will has contributed in the production of multiple award winning and nominated projects, as well as many chart topping hits.
-As of the publication of this bio (Nov 2019,) he has worked on 26 nominated and/or award winning songs/albums.
+He has worked on 26 nominated and/or award winning songs/albums.
 Some notable accolades include; the 2010 Wammy (WAMA) for Best Bluegrass recording, 11 WAMA nominations in various genres, 3 Spirit Awards, 2 Spirit Award nominations, 4 Akademia awards for "Best Dance Song," nominations through; BMAI, The Academy of Western Artists and The Western Music Association respectively, and "song of the year" and "album of the year" awards through The Pro Cowboy Country Artist Association.

-As of this publication, Will had a hand in the production of 95 charted songs or albums with 42 top 10s in various genre and charts.
-Some highlights include; mastering Grammy nominated, and IBMA Bluegrass Hall of Fame member Bill Emerson’s (Bill Emerson & Sweet Dixie,) "The Touch of Time” which hit Roots Music Report’s Top 100 Bluegrass albums of 2012 at #5.
-Will had the honor of recording Gina Clowes' first solo project "True Colors," which hit the Billboard charts (#13 Bluegrass) in October 2017.
-In 2015 Will recorded, mixed, mastered, and co-produced the hit album “Heartstrings” by Trinity River Band which debuted multiple singles on the Bluegrass Today charts, including “How Blue” which soared to #2 and remained in the top 5 for five consecutive weeks.
+Will had a hand in the production of over 100 charted songs or albums, with almost half of them earning top 10 status on various charts, in multiple genre.
+Some highlights include; mastering Grammy nominated, and IBMA Bluegrass Hall of Fame member Bill Emerson’s (Bill Emerson & Sweet Dixie,) "The Touch of Time," Roots Music Report Top 100 Bluegrass albums of 2012 (#5.)
+Will recorded Gina Clowes' "True Colors," which hit #13 on Billboard's October 2017 Bluegrass chart.
+In 2015 Will recorded, mixed, mastered, and co-produced Trinity River Band's hit album "Heartstrings," which debuted multiple singles on the Bluegrass Today charts, including “How Blue” (#2,) which remained in the top 5 for five consecutive weeks.
 Will was privileged to work on Gregg Welty's most recent project, "Community," the largest collaborative bluegrass album ever made.
-"Community" consists of over 50 musicians recorded in 30 studios (including here,) which was one of the very first albums mixed and mastered by Will in the brand new Métier Mastering suite.
-Gregg's album was released on October 1st 2018 and (as of this publishing,) has hit a chart every week since its release.
-Its most notable climb was to #3 on Roots Music Report's top 50 Bluegrass Albums and it also hit four in the top 20 of the Bluegrass Today charts.
+"Community" was one of the very first albums mixed and mastered by Will in the Métier Mastering suite.
+"Community" charted every week for over a year.
+Its most notable climb was to #3 on Roots Music Report's top 50 Bluegrass Albums.
+"Community" also hit four top 20's on the Bluegrass Today charts.
+In January 2020 it earned the 17th best bluegrass album of 2019 according to Roots Music Report.
 Will also worked on songs or albums by; Terry Brown, Circa Blue, Kevin Davis & Ban Caribe, Nothin' Fancy, Davis Bradley, Echo Valley Bluegrass and Bud's Collective who's projects all climbed into the top 5 on various genre charts.

 Will has had the honor of working with many other notable artists in various capacities, such as; Don Reid, Shawn Lane, Marty Raybon, Tony Rice, Walter Hensley, Michael Cleveland, Gaven Largent, Marshall Wilborn, Patrick McAvinue, Clay Jones, Chris Luquette, Joltin' Jim McCoy, Mark Johnson, Emory Lester, Scythian, Robbie Limon, Robert Mabe, The Jakobs Ferry Stragglers and more, and is quickly gaining the reputation as a superb mastering and recording engineer, with artists requesting his services from all over North America.